 Via ID – stakes and strategy

 In March 2019, Via ID announced it is taking a majority stake in UbiGo.
-A MaaS pioneer coming out of Sweden, UbiGo offers subscription-based mobility as an alternative to using a car – public transport, car rental and sharing, taxi and bikes according to needs and via a single app.
+A MaaS pioneer coming out of Sweden, UbiGo offers subscription-based mobility as an alternative to private car use – public transport, car rental and sharing, taxi and bikes offered according to needs and via a single app.

-Following a pilot in Gothenburg, which ran in 2013/14, UbiGo relaunched in Stockholm in 2018, together with platform provider Fluidtime and regional public transport operator Storstockholms Lokaltrafik (SL).
+Following a pilot in Gothenburg, which ran in 2013/14, UbiGo launched in Stockholm in 2018, together with tech provider Fluidtime and regional public transport operator Storstockholms Lokaltrafik (SL).
 Mobility service operators on board include Cabonline, Hertz, and Move About.

 Why is Via ID investing in MaaS?
 “Because the offers are proliferating today and the concept has evolving from aggregation and platforms to the subscription stage,” said Yann Marteil, managing director, Via ID.